xolox/python-vcs-repo-mgr/README.rst

-   Although release identifiers are based on branch or tag names they may not correspond literally, this is why the release identifier you specify here is translated to a global revision id before being passed to the VCS system.
+   Although release identifiers are based on branch or tag names they may not correspond literally, this is why the release identifier you specify here is translated to a global revision id before being passed to the VCS system."
-   "
    "``-n``, ``--find-revision-number``","Print the local revision number (an integer) of the revision given with the ``--revision`` option.
 Revision numbers are useful as a build number or when a simple, incrementing version number is required.
 Revision numbers should not be used to unambiguously refer to a revision (use revision ids for that instead).
-This option is used in combination with the ``--repository`` and ``--revision`` options.
+This option is used in combination with the ``--repository`` and ``--revision`` options."
-   "
    "``-i``, ``--find-revision-id``","Print the global revision id (a string) of the revision given with the ``--revision`` option.
 Global revision ids are useful to unambiguously refer to a revision.
-This option is used in combination with the ``--repository`` and ``--revision`` options.
+This option is used in combination with the ``--repository`` and ``--revision`` options."
-   "
    ``--list-releases``,"Print the identifiers of the releases in the repository given with the ``--repository`` option.
-The release identifiers are printed on standard output (one per line), ordered using natural order comparison.
+The release identifiers are printed on standard output (one per line), ordered using natural order comparison."
-   "
    ``--select-release=RELEASE_ID``,"Print the identifier of the newest release that is not newer than ``RELEASE_ID`` in the repository given with the ``--repository`` option.
-   The release identifier is printed on standard output.
+   The release identifier is printed on standard output."
-   "
    "``-s``, ``--sum-revisions``","Print the summed revision numbers of multiple repository/revision pairs.
    The repository/revision pairs are taken from the positional arguments to vcs-repo-mgr.